+Comparison with the ENSTO-E and UNIFI Tiers

 This is an issue for development as there is some contention with respect to the appropriateness of dividing performance in these tiers.
-This is illustrated in comparing the ENSTO-E and UNIFI Tiers shown in Figure 11 where the ENSTO-E view is that the functionality described should not be limited to the UNIFI V3 tiers.
+This is illustrated in comparing the ENSTO-E and UNIFI Tiers shown in Figure 11, where the ENSTO-E view is that the functionality described should not be limited to the UNIFI V3 tiers.